Metrics To Understand And Reach Your Goals

 bike geometry, kinematics and suspension forces are recalculated.
 A virtual rider (you) is then put on the bike and the whole system is simulated at sag.

-What you get is a geometry and suspension report that makes no compromise on accuracy.
+What you get is a geometry and suspension report that you can manipulate and use to take decisions.

 The Dashboard's Anatomy